-RECOMMENDATION # TIME LINE FUNDING RESPONSIBILITY PROGRESS & COMMENTS , RECOMMENDATIONS REGARDING TBPS SUDDEN DEATH AND OTHER INVESTIG BATIONS R.1.
-Nine of the TBPS sudden death investigations that the of reviewed are so problematic I recommend these cases reinvestigated.
-DIPRD Ongoing Funding will be taken from the TBPS budget as needed.
+RECC DMMENDATION # TIMELINE FUNDING RESPONSIBILITY PROGRESS & COMMENTS RECO DMMENDATIONS REGARDING TBPS SUDDEN DEATH AND OT HER INVESTIG ATIONS R.1.
+Nine of the TBPS sudden death investigations that the OIPRD reviewed are so problematic I recommend these cases be reinvestigated.
+Goal: March 2021 Revised Goal: September 2021 Funding will be taken from the TBPS budget as needed.
 Will not become a permanent line item.
 Overall costs covered by other agencies.
 TBPS covering Chair of Executive Committee and Lead Investigator for reinvestigation team 2020 - 2021 - To be determined Primary: TBPS and Coroner's Office For Recommendations 1 to 5: There are nine cases that were identified by the OIPRD as being recommended for re-investigation.
 A re-investigative team was established consisting of three tiers: Executive Governance as oversight, Investigative Resource and Blended Investigative team made up of members of various police services.
 All cases listed above have been reinvestigated and the files are being completed for review of the Executive Governance committee.
 Additionally, the tenth case listed in the OIPRD report is now being reinvestigated.
 No members of the TBPS will participate in the reinvestigation.
 All cases should be completed by March 2021 with exception of tenth which is anticipated to take longer given the later start date.
-Update: The March goal was not met however the aim for the original nine (9) is now September 2021.
+Update: The final report will be issued by end of 2021